recursivelftr/Grim-Locations/README.md

 - (1.0) Comes with a massive list of locations out of the box that are easily transferable to any profile.

 ### How to use
-- Unzip anywhere and run GrimLocations.exe.
-- See [this video instruction](https://imgur.com/RUcxB0U) for general use.
+See [this video demo](https://imgur.com/RUcxB0U) for general use.
 Other than the general use, it is also recommended to run Grim Locations alongside Grim Dawn.
 This allows syncing to and from Grim Locations in-game.

 ###### Capture locations from Grim Dawn to Grim Locations while in-game

 1. Start Grim Locations and select an active profile, mod, and difficulty.
     - Optional: Modify the active profile in the editor and click "Sync to Grim Dawn".
 2. Start Grim Dawn via the Grim Internals exe file.
 3. Choose your character, mod (if using one), and difficulty from the Grim Dawn main screen (this should match the active ones chosen in Grim Locations).
 4. Start the game, when you open Grim Internals you should see that your locations match that of the active profile in Grim Locations.